bernhardHartleb/Install-VM-Debian/README.md

 $ sudo echo -e "auto eth1\niface eth1 inet static\naddress 192.168.1.200\nnetmask 255.255.255.0\n" >> /etc/network/interfaces
 ```

 With this configuration, an internet connection on the microzed board can get established by executing the following commands as root.
-(Has to be done after every reboot of the virtual machine.)
+(This has to be done after every reboot of the virtual machine.)
 ```sh
 $ su
 # echo 1 > /proc/sys/net/ipv4/ip_forward